arfianz/kubernetes-ingress-krew/README.md

-# Kubernetes Ingress sing kubectl plugin
+# Kubernetes Ingress using kubectl plugin

 With Deployments getting bigger and bigger, networking issues are becoming harder and harder to troubleshoot.